JAlcocerT/JAlcocerT/content/blog/da-ARChitechture.md

   {{< card link="https://jalcocert.github.io/JAlcocerT/effective-meetings-data-analytics/#as-a-meeting-owner" title="Effective Meeting Owership ↗ " >}}
 {{< /cards >}}

-There is no god meeting without a proper MoM notes and clear action points.
+There is no good meeting without a **proper MoM notes and clear action points**.

 As a D&A Architect, you will also [prototype and create mockups](https://jalcocert.github.io/JAlcocerT/business-analytics-skills/#prototyping-mockups-and-wireframes)